lukegerhart/busprediction/README.md

 string
 sys
 ```
-If you would like to use any other libraries, you must ask permission by Wednesday, January 25, 2017, using [piazza](http://piazza.cs1656.org).
+If you would like to use any other libraries, you must ask permission by Friday, September 15, 2017, using [piazza](http://piazza.cs1656.org).

 ### About your github account